 In one immersion experience, the Broncos found a classroom of kids with vastly different backgrounds, cultures and life experiences… except on Fridays during football season, that is.
 Ahead of Sunday games, the kids’ common passion was on full display as the whole room was decked out in Broncos orange.
 Some of the students even wore the same last name across their backs.

 Additional research uncovered that people who move to Colorado from out of state buy Broncos gear to fit into the local culture.
 It’s clear: The Broncos bring people together.

-Such insights became the keys to unlocking a new strategy for the Broncos to connect to their devoted following, as well as spark loyalty in a whole new legion of fans.
+Such insights became the keys to unlocking a new strategy for the Broncos to connect to the team’s devoted following, as well as spark loyalty in a whole new legion of fans.

 More than a football team

-Unearthing the unique, lasting connection the Broncos share with their fans makes it possible for them to engage with their community more meaningfully.
-They began to think of the organization as providing people with a sense of home.
+Unearthing the unique, lasting connection the Broncos share with fans makes it possible for the team to engage with its community more meaningfully.
+The team began to think of the organization as providing people with a sense of home.
 Even faraway fans are family.

-With a clear, focused brand story and greater understanding of how to reach their community, the Broncos are able to stay true to themselves and everything they represent in the hearts and minds of their internal and external family — no matter what the future brings.
+With a clear, focused brand story and greater understanding of how to reach the community, the Broncos can stay true to themselves and everything it represents in the hearts and minds of its internal and external family — no matter what the future brings.